google/asylo-site/_docs/reference/runtime.md

 ### sys/uio.h

-#### `writev(int fd, const struct iovec *iov, int iovcnt)`
+#### `readv`

+`readv` calculates the total size of all the buffers in |iov|, and invokes a `read` on the host with the total buffer size.
+It is then copied into each buffer in |iov|.

+#### `writev`

-Writev writes `iovcnt` buffers of data described by `iov` to the file specified by file descriptor `fd`.
-Inside an enclave, if `fd` is backed by a file on the host, a buffer is allocated in untrusted memory that is large enough to hold the content of all the `iov` buffers, and all the `iov` buffers are copied into this buffer.
-Then this single buffer in untrusted memory is written to the file.
+`writev` writes `iovcnt` buffers of data described by `iov` to the file specified by file descriptor `fd`.
+Inside an enclave, if `fd` is backed by a file on the host, a buffer is allocated that is large enough to hold the content of all the `iov` buffers, and all the `iov` buffers are copied into this buffer.
+This buffer is serialized and copied to untrusted memory, which is wirtten to the file.

 ### syslog.h